 Dr. J.H.
 Walker was the first practicing physician, John Appleby the first Justice of the Peace, and F. Fry the first lawyer.

 The Working Man’s Journal was founded in Columbus on October 29, 1869, by the Neutral Land Printing Company, with Amos Sanford as editor.
 Sanford purchased the paper in August 1870 and published it until September 1871, when he sold it back.
 C.D.
 Nichols and J.F.
 McDowell became owners in January 1872, but Nichols retired in July 1874.
 The paper continued under McDowell & Higgins until it was published by Higgins & Co. as the Columbus Journal until February 1875, when it ceased publication.
-The Journal focused on the interests of the “Anti-Joy” settlers and contains valuable arguments against Mr. Joy’s claim to the lands.
+The Journal focused on the interests of the “Anti-Joy” settlers and contained valuable arguments against Mr. Joy’s claim to the lands.

 Kansas City, Fort Scott, and Gulf Railroad